DXCANZProduct/DXC-Products-for-Microsoft-Business-Applications/EDI/CORE/Managing files/Inbound files.md

 **File transfer type**            | The transfer method to use. <br> *Note: This field is Mandatory.*
 **Connection profile**            |	Option to select a specific Connection profile.
 Filtered options based on File transfer type selected. <br> *Note: This field is not Mandatory*

-- Optionally run this on batch
+- Optionally setup a recurrence to run this process as a batch.
 - Select OK

 Once the process has run, the inbound file records will appear in a pending status in the grid.
 Any errors with the process will be shown as an info log.